ghostboard/turbo-geoip-country/README.md

 ## How to update the data 🔑

-Run `cd node_modules/turbo-geoip-country && npm run-script updatedb license_key=YOUR_LICENSE_KEY`
+- Log in into your MaxMind account

-👉 Replace `YOUR_LICENSE_KEY` with your license key obtained from [maxmind.com](https://support.maxmind.com/account-faq/account-related/how-do-i-generate-a-license-key/).
-You can create a maxmind account [here](https://www.maxmind.com/en/geolite2/signup)
+  - 💡 You can create a MaxMind account [here](https://www.maxmind.com/en/geolite2/signup)
+- Go to "GeoIP 2 / GeoLite 2" > Downloads
+- Download the "GeoLite2 Country: CSV Format" zip
+- Unzip and put the files into the input folder
+- Run `npm run regenerate`

-💡 This takes about 1 minute
+  - 💡 This takes about 1 minute or less

 ## Tests ✅